jhasse/ja/docs/index.md

 ## Immediately exists after the first failure

 *ja* runs *ninja* in the background.
-When the first failure occurs (e.g. a file failed to compile) it will display it's output and exit.
+When the first failure occurs (e.g. a file failed to compile) it will display its output and exit.
 When a file has a syntax error, you can therefore immediately reuse the command prompt to edit the file without having to wait for other jobs to finish (they will run in the background though).